I take my wine jug out among the flowers

 Email Poem |

-Analysis and Comments on Drinking Alone
+Comments, Analysis, and Meaning on Drinking Alone

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Drinking Alone here.